99% of businesses undervalue the impact of thanking customers, and as a consequence spend far too little time doing it.

 Shopify has an excellent blog on how to approach Ecommerce packaging inserts here.
 And this needn't just be the domain of Ecommerce - this applies to agencies, consultants, software companies, creatives, creators, charities and all sorts of entrepreneurs.
 A fairly small investment financially, but one that will make a big impression on your customer, and encourage trust and loyalty from Day 1.

-3. Put your thanks in the most unexpected place
+3. Put your customer thanking in the most unexpected place

-This GIF of our CTO Mitch took us 10 minutes to make, but when used as part of our Live Chat messaging it generates masses of engagement with customers, and provides a constant stream of insight from our customers which helps us build a better product.
+This GIF of our Chief Technology Officer, Mitch, took us 10 minutes to make, but when used as part of our Live Chat messaging it generates masses of engagement with customers, and provides a constant stream of insight from our customers which helps us build a better product.

 We even send bear-onesies to customers who hit 1000 videos sent.
 It’s silly sure, but the message is “we see you, we value you, and we want to show that we care!”